edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>A logistics status reported for this supply chain consignment item.<br/>A logistics status reported for this cross-border regulatory procedure.<br/>A status reported for this piece of logistics transport equipment.<br/>A logistics status reported for this supply chain consignment.<br/>
+Comments: <br/>A logistics status reported for this supply chain consignment item.<br/>A logistics status reported for this cross-border regulatory procedure.<br/>A logistics status reported for this supply chain consignment.<br/>A status reported for this piece of logistics transport equipment.<br/>

 Domains: